 Our Support Staff

 Meghan Correa has been with San Jose Animal Hospital since 1993, and is our most valued senior staff member.
 She has lived in California for a majority of her life and has had a love of animals since childhood.
-Her own pets include two cats, Yoda and Howie, and three dogs (Coco, Bane, and Mannie).
+Her own pets include two cats, Yoda and Howie, and three dogs (Coco and Bane).
 When not working, she enjoys running.
 She has been in three half marathons.

 Chris Gonzales has been a part of San Jose Animal Hospital since 2003.
 He loves every part of what he does because animals are so important to him.
 He has a special "demon cat" named Pepper.
 In his free time he enjoys cheering on the Boston Bruins, going to heavy metal concerts, taking his daughter to basketball games, and lifting weights.